DarynaKalinchuk/Seminar_Game/README.md

 ## 🧑‍🎓 Design

 The character image was generated using AI tools.
-The sound effects are taken from various open sources online.
 ---